sankar-v/react-native-expo/README.md

 How to test:

 Spin up the server program in the server folder by running node server.js.
 Similarly run any of the clients listed above using node and test the output in the console.

+Next steps:

+Another branch that provide mock data to a navigation based React Native application and other client will be developed.
+This will be further extended to integratrate with a (any) database to provide an end to end solution.